 If you have chest pain, seek immediate medical help.
 Chest pain could mean that you're having a heart attack.

-The typical heart has four chambers — two upper chambers (atria) and two lower chambers (ventricles).
-Within the upper right chamber of the heart (right atrium) is a group of cells called the sinus node.
-The sinus node is the heart's natural pacemaker.
-It produces the signal that starts each heartbeat.
+Inside the upper right heart chamber is a group of cells called the sinus node.
+The sinus node makes the signals that starts each heartbeat.

 Causes of atrial fibrillation